AmandaTataAI/Universal-Hospital/README.md

 # Universal-Hospital
-This is an online Hospital built using HTML, Java and MySQL database
+This is an online Hospital built using HTML, CSS, Java and MySQL database